“M10, this is a Delta response for a 25-year-old male who is complaining of feeling shaky after drinking 4 Red Bulls.”

 - Canceled on scene by first unit on scene

 - No complaint of illness or injury

 - Psych holds and self-committals

 As you well know, these incidents make up a sizable portion or our responses.
 I did not record the numbers, and sometimes I wish I did.
 Every canceled or excluded call means that any response was for the most part unnecessary in the first place.
-As for the psych calls, well, fuck them.
-What a fucking waste of time and resources.
+As for the psych calls, well, what a waste of time and resources**, from the perspective of 911 ambulances.
 If it’s not some guy who wants a place to crash and a sandwich to eat, it’s another guy who’s going for the fourth time this week because he’s “going to kill himself” again.
 If it’s not those guys, then it’s the guy who’s trying to get out of an arrest, and he knows how to play the system.
-From the perspective of ambulances, fuck all those psych calls.
-If you didn’t actually hang yourself or slice the shit out of your wrists, go the fuck away.
-When are we going to grow a fucking spine and get rid of these fucking calls?
+If you didn’t actually hang yourself or legitimately slice your wrists down the bone or ingested 230 pills, psych calls are absolutely not 911 ambulance calls.
+When are we going to grow a spine and make the cops take the psych calls?

 Of the information recorded, some of the relevant data are used: